cppitems/cppitems/items/015/item.md

 ```
 It is apparent that this new function can lead to a re-allocations of the dynamic memory owned by `data` and `active`.

-> Do such "push backs" have consequences for `IteratorActive` instances associated with a `Widget` object.
+> Do such "push backs" have consequences for `IteratorActive` instances associated with a `Widget` object?
+> - yes, existing iterators associated with an object which is "pushed_back" are not updated w.r.t. the changed range of values
+> - in general: it depends on implementation details (of the iterator and data structure) which operations on a data structure lead to invalidation of existing iterators

 ## Range-based for loop